 Opening Keynote: Leading through crisis - how did the Royal Children Hospital battle through COVID-19?

 John Stanway, CEO, The Royal Children’s Hospital, Melbourne

-- What are some of the challenges you have faced over the past 12 months?
+- What are some of the challenges the Royal Children’s Hospital faced over the past 12 months?

-- How did you manage to balance the delivery of care while maintaining a focused and engaged workforce?
+- How did you balance the delivery of care while maintaining a focused and engaged workforce?

 - What are some of the lessons learned through the process?

-- Have you kept any changes made or initiatives implemented during the pandemic?
+- Have any changes or initiatives implemented during the pandemic been kept?

 Workforce planning post-Royal Commission Final Report: What can Aged Care leaders do now?